OpenNebula/addon-storpool/docs/advanced_configuration.md

 ##### StorPool template management via datastore variables

-The template management is disabled by default.
+The template management is disabled by default (recommended).
 To enable set `AUTO_TEMPLATE=1` in storpool-addonrc file.
 ```
 ONE_LOCATION=/var/lib/one
 echo "AUTO_TEMPLATE=1" >>$ONE_LOCATION/remotes/addon-storpoolrc